About First Nations Treaty Process

 The provincial and federal governments and the First Nations Summit finalized a new policy in 2019, Recognition and Reconciliation of Rights Policy for Treaty Negotiations in British Columbia, to guide treaty negotiations in the province.

 The policy aims to base treaties on a recognition of the inherent rights of Indigenous Peoples, and states explicitly that treaties do not require Indigenous Peoples to extinguish their rights.
-It also includes the recognition that a Treaty is a living agreement requiring periodic renewal and a built-in approach for the incorporation of new rights.
+It also includes the recognition that a treaty is a living agreement requiring periodic renewal and a built-in approach for the incorporation of new rights.

 What is self-government?

 Self-government refers to the ability of Indigenous people to govern themselves within the framework of the Canadian Constitution and outside of the federal Indian Act.
 Through self-government, Indigenous people make decisions about matters that affect them, such as health, education and child welfare.
-Self-government also include the ability of Indigenous governments to exercise their jurisdiction by raising revenues (e.g., fees and taxation), managing lands and resources, and negotiating with other governments on such matters as joint service delivery and economic development.
+Self-government also includes the ability of Indigenous governments to exercise their jurisdiction by raising revenues (e.g., fees and taxation), managing lands and resources, and negotiating with other governments on such matters as joint service delivery and economic development.

 Contact information

-The B.C.
-Treaty Commission is an independent body responsible for facilitating treaty negotiations among the governments of Canada, B.C. and First Nations.
+The BC Treaty Commission is an independent body responsible for facilitating treaty negotiations among the governments of Canada, B.C. and First Nations.

 BC Treaty Commission